2023 Most Popular Other Interdisciplinary Studies Bachelor's Degree Schools in Ohio

 Full Other Multi/Interdisciplinary Studies at University of Cincinnati - Main Campus Report

-Out of the 26 schools in Ohio that were part of this year’s ranking, University of Cincinnati - Clermont College landed the # 2 spot on the list.
-Located in the large suburb of Batavia, UC Clermont College is a public college with a medium-sized student population.
+The in-demand bachelor’s degree programs at University of Cincinnati - Clermont College helped the school earn the #2 place on this year’s ranking of the most popular other multi/interdisciplinary studies schools in Ohio.
+Located in the large suburb of Batavia, UC Clermont College is a public school with a moderately-sized student population.

 About 45% of the students majoring in other interdisciplinary studies at the school are women while 55% are male.